(02) 8379 1277

 Joanne Vella, Parramatta Advertiser

-A group of 15 gathered at Westmead Tavern on Wednesday when lawyer Flo Mitchell of FM Legal advised property owners about their legal rights for residents whose livelihoods are planted in the chuck of land bordered by Alexandra Ave, Hawkesbury Rd, and Hassall and Bailey streets.
+A group of 15 gathered at Westmead Tavern on Wednesday when lawyer Flo Mitchell of FM Legal advised property owners about their legal rights for residents whose livelihoods are planted in the chunk of land bordered by Alexandra Ave, Hawkesbury Rd, and Hassall and Bailey streets.

 The government will compulsorily acquire 116 properties for the project to build the 25km line from Westmead to the Bays Precinct but it won’t be completed until 2030 — two years after initially planned.